 Paying Your Bills - FAQs

-Specific payment due dates are published for each semester by the Business Services Office.
-Typically, all amounts due for a semester are to be paid in full on or before the sixth day of each semester (Summer due dates are the 2nd day of each term).
+Specific payment due dates are published for each semester by the Student Financial Services Office.
+Typically, all amounts due for a semester are to be paid in full on or before the sixth day of each semester (Summer due dates are the 2nd day of each session).
 Any charges to the student’s account after the sixth day of classes (2nd day of each summer term)are due immediately.
 This includes charges due to dropping or adding a course, fines or other fees or charges.
-If you cannot make payment in full on or before the sixth day of the semester (2nd day of each summer term) due to pending financial aid or other issues please complete the Exception to Payment Policy Form and submit to Business Services before the payment due date.
+If you cannot make payment in full on or before the sixth day of the semester (2nd day of each summer session) due to pending financial aid or other issues please complete the Exception to Payment Policy Form and submit to Student Financial Services before the payment due date.

 Charges have appeared on your account since the refund was ordered.
 This can occur due to a number of circumstances such as adding classes, library fines, parking tickets and other miscellaneous charges.

-For questions relating to a specific charge on your bill, please contact the office from which the charge was from.
+For questions relating to a specific charge on your bill, please contact the office from which the charge originated (i.e. Library, Campus Security, etc..) or Student Financial Services at (402) 375-7229.

 As a cost saving measure, we strongly recommend that bills be viewed and printed online.
-However, a student may request that a bill be sent and to whatever address they prefer by contacting the Business Services Office at 402.375.7224 or visit us at Hahn Administration Building, Room 104.
+However, a student may request a printed copy of their bill by visiting Student Financial Services in the Hahn Administration Building, Room 104.
 This request will only be accepted from the student.

 See Making a Payment.

-If payment cannot be made in full by the due date, please complete an Exception to Payment Policy Form and submit it to Business Services.
+If payment cannot be made in full by the due date, please complete an Exception to Payment Policy Form and submit it to Student Financial Services.

-Payments will be seen on WildcatsOnline as soon as Business Services receives and posts the amount.
+Payments will be seen on WildcatsOnline as soon as Student Financial Services receives and posts the amount.

 Yes.
-Just be sure to include the student’s College Wide ID number and the student’s name on the check so it will be credited to the correct account.
+Just be sure to include the student’s ID number and the student’s name on the check so it will be credited to the correct account.

 Yes.
 WSC offers a payment plan through Nelnet (FACTS).